Standard Operating Procedure for Regeneration of Softener

 Stages of regeneration of softener:

-Backwash is reverse flow in the softener bed by closing normal flow inlet and outlet valve and opening the backwash inlet and outlet valve.
+- Backwash is reverse flow in the softener bed by closing the normal flow inlet and outlet valve and opening the backwash inlet and outlet valve.

-This process is done to clean the resin bed and also obtain free flow during normal process.
+- This process is done to clean the resin bed and also obtain free flow during the normal process.

-The backwash time depends upon the watercolour or dirt accumulated.
+- The backwash time depends upon the watercolor or dirt accumulated.

 2) Salt charge or Brine charge:

-- Salt solution is kept prepared in salt tank where ejector suction pipe is placed.
+- The salt solution is kept prepared in a salt tank where an ejector suction pipe is placed.

-Keep the softener bed for 10 - 20 minutes by the brine solution in order for recharging the resins inside the bed, and then start rinsing process.
+- Keep the softener bed for 10 – 20 minutes with the brine solution for recharging the resins inside the bed, and then start the rinsing process.

 - The quantity of salt used in one regeneration is 200 – 300 Kgs. (depending upon the filter size.)